metacommunities/metacommunities/publications/sss_dec2015/log.md

 - need to merge analysis/actor_copying to get these graphs in ..
 - tried to do this merging, but code that was working in the other branch didn't work here.
 - also got sidetracked trying out R streamgraph package as an alternative to matplotlib and seaborn ...
-- trying to get back to the argument
+- trying to get back to the argument -- bit nervous that the imitation argument is too weak.
+I have device specificity to point to (marres); and the more Tardean point about association.
+- added a bit on the actual timeline dataset -- trying to give more specificity to that.
+- got a bit of the way into imitation -- need to move to device specific stuff

 # TODO